GOP tax lawmaker urges tighter partnership rules

 Firms have been shifting from C-corp to pass-through status for years in part to avoid the corporate tax rate.
 Some of the Camp proposals could accelerate that trend.

-One option that could cause pain for some partnerships would require the firms themselves to pay a new withholding tax, which she said would be an administrative burden, according to tax attorney Linda Carlisle.
+One option that could cause pain for some partnerships would require the firms themselves to withhold tax for partners, which she said would be an administrative burden, according to tax attorney Linda Carlisle.

 “That is very different from the ways things are now,” Carlisle said.
 “That is now instead of me paying tax -- the partnership would be paying the tax for me.”

-Note: (This story has been corrected to clarify new withholding option is not new tax but new way to collect in paragraph 11)